 Braided Cinnamon Rolls Ingredients

--Water: You will need 1/4 cup of warm water (between 95-100 degrees F) to help activate the yeast.
+Water: You will need ¼ cup of warm water (between 95-100 degrees F) to help activate the yeast.
 Too cold of water and the yeast won’t bloom, too hot and you will kill it and cause the dough to not rise properly.

--Butter: You will need 6 tablespoons of melted butter.
-You can use salted or unsalted butter for this.
+Butter: You will need 6 tablespoons of melted butter, you can use salted or unsalted butter for this.

--Butter: Use ¼ cup of melted salted or unsalted butter to help bind the cinnamon sugar to the dough.
+Butter: Use ¼ cup of melted, salted or unsalted, butter to help bind the cinnamon sugar to the dough.

--Cinnamon: You will need 2 teaspoons of cinnamon to make these rolls taste great and well spiced.
+Cinnamon: You will need 2 teaspoons of cinnamon to make these rolls taste great and well spiced.

--Ginger: To kick up the flavor just a notch add in ¼ teaspoon of ground ginger.
+Ginger: To kick up the flavor just a notch, add in ¼ teaspoon of ground ginger.

--Powdered sugar: You will need 2 cups of powdered sugar to make the glaze smooth and sweet.
+Powdered sugar: You will need 2 cups of powdered sugar to make the glaze smooth and sweet.

--Vanilla: Use 2 teaspoons of vanilla extract to help make the glaze taste incredible.
+Vanilla extract: Use 2 teaspoons of vanilla extract to help make the glaze taste incredible.

--Hot water: To get the glaze to the perfect consistency you will want to use about 1-2 tablespoons of hot water.
+Hot water: To get the glaze to the perfect consistency you will want to use about 1-2 tablespoons of hot water.

-How to make Muffin Tin cinnamon rolls
+How to make Muffin Tin Cinnamon Rolls

 Bloom the yeast